Young Professional

 4. It will only cost the employer a $230 fee.

-5. The application process and very speedy, because the Young Professional category is preferred and has less competition.
+5. The application process is quick and straightforward, because the Young Professional category is preferred and has less competition.
 It means, an invitation from the pool can come after just a few days (while the pool is open).

-6. The application process is fairly simple.
-The only ‘work’ the employer has to do: register for the employer portal and submit the job offer online.
-It is done in less than 30 minutes.
+6. Employer’s work is minimal: The only ‘work’ the employer has to do: register for the employer portal and submit the job offer online which takes less than 30 minutes.

 >> Here is a good link from the government that explains the process for the employers. <<